While I don’t consider myself a “germaphobe”, I do try to clean and disinfect many of the germiest areas in our home on a somewhat regular basis.

 - Use the current hand towel to wipe up any water on the counters.

 - Toss those towels in the laundry basket.

 - Use a disinfecting wipe or soapy cloth to wipe down doorknobs, light switches, and cabinet knobs/pulls.

-- Use another disinfecting wipe to wipe down faucet handles, soap dispensers, and sink areas.
+- Then, wipe down faucet handles, soap dispensers, and sink areas.

-- Use another disinfecting wipe to wipe down the toilet (handle, lid, seat, bowl exterior).
+- Finally, wipe to wipe down the toilet (handle, lid, seat, bowl exterior).